fudonglin/fudonglin.github.io/_posts/2025-07-14-transformer-code/2025-07-14-transformer-code.md

 In this blog, we’ll walk through a PyTorch implementation of the Transformer architecture built entirely from scratch.
 If you’re new to Transformers or looking for a refresher, I recommend first reviewing the original paper, [*Attention Is All You Need*](https://arxiv.org/pdf/1706.03762), along with my earlier post, [*Similarity Is All You Need: A Step-by-Step Guide to Understanding Transformers*](https://fudonglin.github.io/2025/07/04/transformer.html).

+> You can find the complete implementation in the [GitHub repository](https://github.com/fudonglin/transformer).

 ## Overview